-THE NEW BAROQUE SOLOISTS will perform Bach, Quantz, Telemann, Vivaldi, with French horns, oboe, strings, tympani, and organ in the Historic Meeting House at the Green, 6 Kirby Road, Washington, CT.
+THE NEW BAROQUE SOLOISTS will perform Bach, Quantz, Telemann, Handel, with French horns, oboe, strings, tympani, and organ in the Historic Meeting House at the Green, 6 Kirby Road, Washington, CT.

 Facilities are handicapped accessible and air-conditioned.